Benchmarking Unsupervised Object Representations for Video Sequences: Results

-\boldquestion{How well do models accumulate evidence over time?} Recognition and tracking of objects should improve if models can exploit prior knowledge about the objects in the scene from previous video frames.
-To test whether the three models exploit such knowledge, we evaluate their MOTA performance on VMDS after warm starting with up to 10 frames which are not included in evaluation (\figref{fig:temp}).
+Recognition and tracking of objects should improve if models can exploit prior knowledge about the objects in the scene from previous video frames.
+To test whether the models exploit such knowledge, we evaluate their MOTA performance on VMDS after warm starting with up to 10 frames which are not included in evaluation (\figref{fig:temp}).
 Note that the models were trained on sequences of length 10, but are run for 20 frames in the case of a warm start of 10 frames.
-The performance of \textsc{ViMON} improves with longer warm starts, showing that the GRU accumulates evidence over time. \textsc{TBA}, in contrast, does not use temporal information beyond 2--3 frames. \textsc{OP3} appears to most strongly rely on past information and is able to integrate information over longer time scales: its performance does not even saturate with a warm start of 10 frames.
+The performance of \textsc{ViMON} improves with longer warm starts, showing that the GRU accumulates evidence over time. \textsc{TBA}, in contrast, does not use temporal information beyond 2--3 frames, while \textsc{SCALOR}'s performance slightly drops after 3 frames. \textsc{OP3} appears to most strongly rely on past information and is able to integrate information over longer time scales: its performance does not even saturate with a warm start of 10 frames.
+However, the effect for all models is rather small.